Kheng2023/Kheng2023/README.md

 ### 👨‍💻 About Me
 I am a **career changer** with a deep passion for **software development and AI**.
 I hold a **Master of Computing and Innovation** from the **University of Adelaide** (2024).

 Currently, I am volunteering at a not-for-profit organization, contributing to the redevelopment of their website.
-My primary interests lie in **backend development, AI-driven applications, and BioInformatics(my newfound interest)**.
+My primary interests lie in **software development, AI-driven applications and data analytics**.

 My goal is to **sharpen my software development, data analytics and machine learning skills** and, in the future, contribute to **medical software and technologies** that can make a meaningful impact.